cmg777/cmg777/README.md

 ![](pic.gif)

 ## Welcome to my GitHub repositories 👋
-My research interests focus on the integration of development economics, spatial data science, and applied econometrics to understand and inform the process of sustainable development across subnational regions.
+My research interests focus on the integration of development economics, spatial data science, and applied econometrics to understand and inform the process of sustainable development.

 <!--
 **cmg777/cmg777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.